Pillar Guide · 11 min · 5 citations

 A founder weighing a $90,000 FTE against a $120,000-equivalent contractor (say, $60/hour at 2,000 hours) sees a $30,000 cash gap and assumes the FTE is cheaper.
 That comparison ignores roughly $25,000 to $40,000 of employer-side costs that never appear on a contractor invoice.

-The BLS Employer Costs for Employee Compensation (ECEC) data shows that benefits and legally-required contributions average 29.6% of total compensation for civilian workers as of late 2024[1].
+The BLS Employer Costs for Employee Compensation (ECEC) data shows that benefits and legally-required contributions average about 29.6% of total compensation for private industry workers as of late 2024[1].
 For a $90,000 base salary, that ratio implies roughly $26,700 in employer add-ons before equipment, software, or office cost.
 The headline rate is missing about a quarter of the real number.

 The fix is comparing total annual cash out of the business for each option, plus a productivity adjustment that reflects what the same dollar buys in output.
 Both adjustments matter.
 Skipping either produces the wrong hire.